w3f/polkadot-wiki/docs/learn-account-generation.md

 ### Backup Account

-Next, Parity Signer will then use generate a recovery phrase randomly for you and display it to you in the form of 12/24 words.
+Next, Parity Signer will then generate a recovery phrase randomly for you and display it to you in the form of 12/24 words.

 You should write down the recovery phrase on paper and store it somewhere safe, secret, and secure.
 If you cannot access your account via your phone for some reason, you can simply re-enter your